 Rehabilitation specialists will assess the injured to determine what skills still exist and what occupational options are still available, if any.
 The specialist will also consult with the client’s doctors, as well as review any necessary medical records to better evaluate the potential for future employment.

 Rehabilitation counselors will investigate the client’s pre-injury course of employment, and depending on the client’s age, other relevant educational factors are considered to effectively assess the probable occupational options.
 Ultimately, the goal is to keep the client on the same educational and professional paths that were intended before the spinal cord injury occurred, within reason.

 While in most spinal cord injury cases, employment will not be allowed, and it rarely, if ever, benefits a client to claim a total wage loss where some employment opportunities exist.
-For that reason, unless counsel is sure that employees would be prohibited, given the extent of the injury, proper workup of a spinal cord injury case necessitates a strong vocational rehabilitative specialist.
+For that reason, unless counsel is sure that employees would be prohibited, given the extent of the injury, proper workup of a spinal cord injury case necessitates a strong vocational rehabilitation specialist.

 Though no one can predict with absolute accuracy, the exact job and pay that the client would have pursued if not for the spinal cord injury.
 While the estimate becomes easier when the client’s injury occurred at a later age in life, the economist must testify as to the client’s likely losses based upon the probable career path or paths.

 For minors, the economist will determine the lifetime wage loss based on expected pre-morbid educational accomplishment.
 Meaning an economist, to a reasonable degree of economic probability, will determine what an individual in a given area of the country could expect to make if that individual were to graduate from high school or college without having suffered from a spinal cord injury.
 Projected earnings would be adjusted accordingly if the minor’s parents achieved graduate or post-graduate college-level education.

 What are the Leading Causes of South Carolina Spinal Cord Injuries?